Boogaloo (funk dance): High school mascots

 In the 1970s, Oakland high schools would host dance competitions to select their high school mascots.
 Mascots competed in their school's costumes, such as the Fremont Tigers, Castlemont Knights, and Oakland Technical Bulldogs.
 While in costume, every mascot created in-character steps and developed "hitting" techniques to be noticed in large rallies.
 Competing high schools would have a mascot dance-off during basketball and football games.

 For example, Donald "Duck" Mathews was the Fremont High School's Tiger mascot.
 During half-time football shows, he would grab his tail, point, and pose to taunt the opponents' mascot, while performing wiggling or worming movements with his chest.
 Mathews became notable for worming, wiggling, and posing while taunting school opponents as the Tiger mascot.
 Fremont High would be known to popularize the "Oakland Hit," allowing his headpiece to shake during each hit.
 This inspired future vibrating Boogaloo hat effects.

-Other innovative dancers in this era include Gregory Holm from Castlemont High, Henry Fischer, Lil Willie, Larry Robertson and John Murphy at Fremont High, and Ronald Nerves at Oakland Technical High School.
+Other innovative dancers in this era include Gregory Holm from Castlemont High, Donald Jones, Henry Fischer, Lil Willie, Larry Robertson and John Murphy at Fremont High, and Ronald Nerves at Oakland Technical High School.